-Sure, we have a fair share of iconic and instantly recognizable animals like the kangaroo, koala and cockatoos, but the majority of Australian native animals are like nothing you’ve ever seen before.
+Sure, we have a fair share of iconic and instantly recognizable animals like the kangaroo, koala and cockatoos.
+Still, the majority of Australian native animals are like nothing you’ve ever seen before.
 And fair enough, more than 80% of Australia’s plants, mammals, reptiles and frogs are unique to Australia and do not occur anywhere else in the world.
 So what’s the story?

 Mostly, because Australia has been isolated from all other landmasses for about 30 million years.
-Caught on an island continent adrift in the ocean, Australian animals evolved in isolation from the rest of the world.
+Caught on an island continent adrift in the ocean, animals in Australia evolved in isolation from the rest of the world.

-There are three main groups of mammals currently living in the world: placentals, marsupials and monotremes and Australia has them all.
-Out of 379 species of mammals recorded in Australia, 2 are monotremes, 159 marsupials, and 218 are placentals (mostly bats, rodents and marine mammals).
+There are three main groups of mammals currently living in the world: placentals, marsupials and monotremes, and Australia has them all.
+Out of 379 species of mammals recorded in Australia, 2 are monotremes, 159 are marsupials, and 218 are placentals (mostly bats, rodents and marine mammals).

 It wouldn’t be practical to introduce all 379 mammals in a single post and still leave room for reptiles and amphibians, so here are some characteristic representatives from each group.